 - In Battle Royale, Hirono, the second in command bad girl in Mitsuko's gang is depicted as this.
 Despite having a punk hairstyle and being very nasty normally, when she meets up with protagonist Shuya(whom it's implied and revealed that she actually has a crush on), she ends up showing a smile from her heart.
 This leads to Shuya realizing that she's not all bad, and throughout the series, one of his greater regrets is being unable to save her.
 It pretty much directly follows this trope when he describes her in this page.

-- In Pokémon Special, though Sapphire is perfectly capable of being happy and showing smiles, as she's normally in full tsun mode around Ruby, this trope is in full effect when she finally admits her feelings to Ruby.
+- Though Sapphire is perfectly capable of being happy and showing smiles, as she's normally in full tsun mode around Ruby, this trope is in full effect when she finally admits her feelings to Ruby.
 The realization that she's his Forgotten Childhood Friend nails it down all the more him.

 - X's default expression is one of resigned depression, but when Viola catches him smiling one time, she notes how nice it is.